-Last Updated on June 4, 2020 by Debra Rose Wilson, PhD, MSN, RN, IBCLC, AHN-BC, CHT
+Last Updated on July 29, 2021 by Debra Rose Wilson, PhD, MSN, RN, IBCLC, AHN-BC, CHT

 In any case, I’m not seeing a line outside of my door of people eager and anxious to sign up for genital herpes or to ask me where they can get their HPV, chancroid, scabies, gonorrhea, etc. Can you imagine?

 When I chose to share my body intimately with someone else, I was taking a risk.
-Often, the extent of the risks we take are unknown to both parties, especially when considering the most common STD symptom is no symptom at all.
+Often, the extent of the risks we take are unknown to both parties, especially when considering the most common STI symptom is no symptom at all.
 So, it’s even likely the person who originally gave me genital herpes was completely unaware they had it.

 At 16, I was diagnosed.

 In the week leading up to the infamous doctor visit, it was warm out, and I was becoming increasingly uncomfortable in the genital area.
 I thought I might be having an allergic reaction to laundry soap, a bout of poison ivy, or any number of other things that were running through my head when I finally gathered the courage to show my mom the area.

 She promptly took me to our family doctor.